Ak1yamaKiyoshi/abomination-course-work/README.md

 It's horrible, and was written in 3 evenings. (code part) + 1 (report).

 Architecture decisions are terrible, security issues everywhere.
-Redundant architecture.

 Slow frontend.